 All diesel engines, by design, lose about 33% of all the energy made (heat) burning fuel out the exhaust… So if you are burning 20 gallons per hour, that means the crankshaft is putting about 400 HP into the prop to move your boat forward, and about 400 HP thru the exhaust.

 Look at the chart below to see how it works.

 Given the high horsepower nature of the DRY QSM11 engine, it’s easy to see why engines can and usually are grossly overloaded in the 1800-2000 RPM range.
 It’s the high HP and/or high fuel burn at the lower RPM’s that does the manifolds & turbos in.

-What you want to do is decrease pitch (which reduces overall engine loading) until your fuel burn is about 19-19.5 GPH at 2000-2050 RPM.
+What you want to do is decrease pitch (which reduces overall engine loading) until your fuel burn is at or below 18.6 GPH at 2000 RPM.
 Sure, you will lose some overall WOT speed, but your engine loading will come down noticeably at ALL RPM’s below 2300.
 When the dust settles, your happy vessel cruise speed will now be 150-175 RPM higher than it is now and overall engine loading will be in the safe GREEN zone.
 Your manifolds, etc. will thank you and you’ll be pumping more of those vital engine “cooling & lubricating” fluids to boot… You can burn 21-22 GPH, but you have to do it at 2100 RPM to control the heat.